rpavlik/txmpp/README.md

 txmpp
 =====

+### Project Status

+This was one patch Rylie made on top of a [third-party upstream project][motivating-factor] that appears to be unmaintained as well.
+I have moved on, no longer use this, and have no capacity to meaningfully maintain it.

+**Unmaintained**

+### Intro

 _txmpp_ is a C++ XMPP library created from the non-[XEP-0166][xep0166] portions of [libjingle][libjingle] with various bits removed and tweaked.